Depreciation: Accumulated depreciation

 While depreciation expense is recorded on the income statement of a business, its impact is generally recorded in a separate account and disclosed on the balance sheet as accumulated under fixed assets, according to most accounting principles.
 Accumulated depreciation is known as a contra account, because it separately shows a negative amount that is directly associated with an accumulated depreciation account on the balance sheet.
 Depreciation expense is usually charged against the relevant asset directly.
 The values of the fixed assets stated on the balance sheet will decline, even if the business has not invested in or disposed of any assets.
 Theoretically, the amounts will roughly approximate fair value.
 Otherwise, depreciation expense is charged against accumulated depreciation.
 Showing accumulated depreciation separately on the balance sheet has the effect of preserving the historical cost of assets on the balance sheet.
 If there have been no investments or dispositions in fixed assets for the year, then the values of the assets will be the same on the balance sheet for the current and prior year (P/Y).

 Methods for depreciation

 There are several methods for calculating depreciation, generally based on either the passage of time or the level of activity (or use) of the asset.

 Straight-line depreciation

 Straight-line depreciation is the simplest and most often used method.
 The straight-line depreciation is calculated by dividing the difference between assets pagal sale cost and its expected salvage value by the number of years for its expected useful life.
 (The salvage value may be zero, or even negative due to costs required to retire it; however, for depreciation purposes salvage value is not generally calculated at below zero.)
-The company will then charge the same amount to depreciation each year over that period, until the value shown for the asset has reduced from the original cost to the salvage value.
+The company will then charge the same amount to depreciation each year over that period, until the value shown for the asset has reduced from the original cost to zero.